jcoliz/GameFab/README.md

 # Assets: Costumes, Sounds files, etc.

-Place all visual and audio assets to be in the "Assets" folder of an app.
+Place all visual and audio assets in the "Assets" folder of an app.
 Within that folder, you can organize or name them however you like.

-Within your scene, you'll override the "Assets" property of the Scene, and return a list of all image assets used in the scene.
-This ensures they are loaded into the Win2D drawing system, and ready for drawing.
+Within your scene, you'll override the "Assets" property of the Scene, to return a list of all image assets used in the scene.
+This ensures they are loaded into the Win2D drawing system and ready for drawing.

 ```c#
 	protected override IEnumerable<string> Assets => new[]